ShamaKolhar/partner-readiness-score/README.md

 ## How the scoring works

-I broke item quality into 4 dimensions because a seller submission can fail in different ways — a product can have a great description but no image, or be submitted on time but filed under the wrong category.
+I broke item quality into 4 dimensions because a seller submission can fail in different ways, a product can have a great description but no image, or be submitted on time but filed under the wrong category.
 Treating them separately makes it easier to give specific feedback.

 **Completeness (30%)** — checks if the 4 non-negotiable fields are filled: product name, category, description, and image URL.
 Each field is worth 25 points.